-The school also employs Birmingham Services for Education; Music Department whose tutors deliver guitar tuition to children in Year 4 and recorder tuition to Year 1 and 2 children.
+The school also employs Birmingham Services for Education; Music Department whose tutors deliver guitar tuition to children in Year 4 and recorder tuition to Year 1 children.
+Reception Year also benefits from this tuition at different stages throughout the academic year.
 These lessons are integral to the school's aim to provide the children with tuition that they may not have access to otherwise and further helps to embed the 4Cs mentioned above.